James Bruce, 8th Earl of Elgin: China and Japan

-The Old Summer Palace was set ablaze by 3,500 British troops and burned for three days.
-The Allied troops hurriedly looted the imperial collections in the palace, before the Old Summer Palace finished burning.
+The Old Summer Palace was set ablaze by a force of Anglo-French troops.
+The troops hurriedly looted the imperial collections in the palace before it finished burning.
 Attacks on the nearby Summer Palace (Qingyi Yuan) were also made, but the extent of destruction was not as great as to the Old Summer Palace.
 On 24 October 1860, Lord Elgin signed the Convention of Peking, which stipulated that China was to cede part of Kowloon Peninsula and Hong Kong in perpetuity to Britain.
 According to historian Olive Checkland, Lord Elgin "was ambivalent about the British imperial policy of forcing trade on the peoples in China and Japan.
 He deplored what he called the 'commercial ruffianism' which effectively determined British policy responses."
 In a letter to his wife, in regard to the bombing of Canton, he wrote, "I never felt so ashamed of myself in my life."

 In between Lord Elgin's two trips to China, he had visited Japan.
 In August 1858, he signed the Treaty of Amity and Commerce, whose negotiation was much eased by the recent Harris Treaty between Japan and the United States.
-He would also present the Tokugawa administration the HMY Emperor, a modern and luxuriously appointed steam powered yacht as a present for the "Emperor" from Queen Victoria to commemorate the signing of the treaty.
+He would also present the Tokugawa administration the HMY Emperor, a modern and luxuriously appointed steam powered yacht as a present for the Emperor from Queen Victoria to commemorate the signing of the treaty.